Contents

 Magnus Vinding

-Magnus Vinding dives into the benefits of other-oriented compassion and explores ways to increase it in this draft chapter from his upcoming book, Compassionate Purpose: Personal Inspiration for a Better World.
+This text dives into the benefits of other-oriented compassion and explores ways to increase it.

 How the animal movement could do even more good